-Day 1, Sat, 3 Feb.
+Day 1, Sat, 31 Jan.
 Arrival in Albuquerque.
-Please arrive at our hotel no later than 5:00 p.m.
-We will meet in the lobby of our hotel at 6:00 p.m. for introductions and to head over to dinner.
+Please plan to arrive in Albuquerque (ABQ) by 5:00 p.m.
+Your guide will meet you in the lobby of our hotel at 6:00 p.m. for introductions before we head out for dinner.
 Night in Albuquerque.

-Day 2, Sun, 4 Feb.
+Day 2, Sun, 1 Feb.
 Sandia Crest.
-After breakfast we'll head out and bird one or two lower lying locations around Albuquerque, perhaps looking for Pinyon Jay, Sagebrush Sparrow, and Evening Grosbeak (if it is a finch year - some years there are 0, and in some good years they are somewhat common in appropriate habitat), before we climb up into the Sandia Mountains, ascending all the way to Sandia Crest.
+After breakfast we'll head out and bird one or two lower lying locations around Albuquerque, perhaps looking for Pinyon Jay, Sagebrush Sparrow, and Evening Grosbeak (if it is a finch year - some years there are none, and in good years they are somewhat common in appropriate habitat), before we climb up into the Sandia Mountains, ascending all the way to Sandia Crest.
 Here we'll hope to find Rosy-Finches at the feeders- some of the southernmost Rosy-Finches in the world!
-It may be very cold at the peak (10,000 feet) though sunny mornings can feel warmer than it is.
+It may be very cold at the peak (10,000 feet) though sunny mornings can feel warmer than they are.
 We may go for a short walk in the conifer forest near the crest to try and pull out some other high elevation birds as well, and perhaps also check some of the lower elevations along the mountain road for species not found at the summit.
-We will be birding along dirt trails or roadsides today, but there may be snow or ice up high, so you're your footwear accordingly.
+We will be birding along dirt trails or roadsides today, but there may be snow or ice up high, so please plan your footwear accordingly.
 Night in Albuquerque.

-Day 3, Mon, 5 Feb.
+Day 3, Mon, 2 Feb.
 Albuquerque to Socorro.
 We will leave Albuquerque and head south towards Bosque Del Apache NWR perhaps having another shot at the birds in the foothills of the Sandias like Pinyon Jay and Juniper Titmouse if we missed them the day prior.
 We will be birding open lands on the way down (some combination of agricultural areas and grasslands), where we'll especially keep our eye out for Prairie Falcon, Ferruginous Hawk, Golden Eagle, and if we're lucky, Chestnut-collared and McCown's Longspurs (both longspurs are difficult to see in the region, but could be around).
 If we get into Socorro early enough, we may continue right down to the refuge, to get our first taste of the Sandhill Cranes coming in to roost.
 Night in Socorro.